 Completion of the A.A.
 Degree at NIACC will meet most general education requirements; the following courses are recommended as electives or general education within one's A.A. studies:

 Art History I and II 6 s.h.

-Drawing 3 s.h.
+Drawing

 2-D Design

 Encounters in Humanities

-Essentials of Art 3 s.h.
+Art Appreciation 3 s.h.

-Ceramics 3 s.h.
+3 s h

-Graphic Design 3 s.h.

-Painting I and II

-Digital Illustration